 Minimal hepatic encephalopathy is a neuro-cognitive dysfunction which occurs in an epidemic proportion of cirrhotic patients, estimated as high as 80% of the population tested.
 It is characterized by a specific, complex cognitive dysfunction which is independent of sleep dysfunction or problems with overall intelligence.
-Although named “minimal”, minimal hepatic encephalopathy (MHE) can have a far-reaching impact on quality of life, ability to function in daily life and progression to overt hepatic encephalopathy.
+Although named “minimal”, minimal hepatic encephalopathy (MHE) can have a far-reaching impact on quality of life, ability to function in daily life and progression to overt hepatic encephalopathy (OHE).
 Importantly, MHE has a profound negative impact on the ability to drive a car and may be a significant factor behind motor vehicle accidents.
-A crucial aspect of the clinical care of MHE patients is their driving history, which is often ignored in routine care and can add a vital dimension to the overall disease assessment.
-Driving history should be an integral part of care in patients with MHE.
-The lack of specific signs and symptoms, the preserved communication skills and lack of insight make MHE a difficult condition to diagnose.
-Diagnostic strategies for MHE abound, but are usually limited by financial, normative or time constraints.
-Recent studies into the inhibitory control and critical flicker frequency tests are encouraging since these tests can increase the rates of MHE diagnosis without requiring a psychologist.
-Although testing for MHE and subsequent therapy is not standard of care at this time, it is important to consider this in cirrhotics in order to improve their ability to live their life to the fullest.
+Research in this field is expanding rapidly, but little consensus has emerged regarding standard diagnostic strategies or therapeutic options.
+The current editorial will focus on the relevance of MHE as an important clinical entity that is ready for evaluation and regular detection not only in research centers but in routine hepatology practice.

 PREVALENCE AND IMPORTANCE

 Experience in Asian countries, especially India, Japan and China, has reconfirmed the high prevalence using locally modified tools[1016–22].
 The diagnostic tools were adapted to the local language and to include illiterate subjects.
-The patient population in these series has included a higher number of patients with viral hepatitis compared to Western series[2122
+The patient population in these series has included a higher number of patients with viral hepatitis compared to Western series.

 CHARACTERIZATION OF MINIMAL HEPATIC ENCEPHALOPATHY

 Importantly, deficits in MHE do not extend to the verbal and communication spheres.
 Similar to OHE patients, there is evidence that patients with MHE have poor insight into their psychometric impairments[27–29].
 The preservation of communication skills, lack of symptoms and the poor insight make MHE patients a difficult group to identify with simple questioning in the office.

 CONTRIBUTION OF CONCOMITANT DISEASES TO MHE

 Patients with specific etiologies of cirrhosis are more likely to exhibit psychometric impairment, specifically chronic hepatitis C. Investigations in the chronic hepatitis C infected groups (both with and without cirrhosis) show a worse psychometric performance compared to patients without chronic hepatitis C in selected studies[30–33].
 However, other studies have not demonstrated a difference in psychometric performance of cirrhotics with chronic hepatitis C compared to those without it.
 In addition, a recent detailed study before and after interferon therapy in chronic hepatitis C cirrhotics failed to find an improvement or deterioration during and after therapy completion.